zackstout/beatles-songwriting/README.md

 - Girl, Wait, I'm Only Sleeping, You Never give me your money
 - Recall Cycle of Fifths songs: Rocky raccoon, golden slumbers, your mother should know: move from relative minor to major key.
 - Again, that was: 7-3-6-2-5-1 (which is kinda like 2 2-5-1s back to back)
+- ✅ Any Time at all, cool song
+- ✅ It won't be long

 #### (2) The relative major chorus

-- 🎵 Girl: each key is reinforced by its dominant V7.
+- ✅ Girl: each key is reinforced by its dominant V7, and the bIII is the relative major to which we move in chorus.
-- 🎵 I'm Only Sleeping: uses the bVI of the i, or the IV of the I, as pivot chord, this time.
+- ✅ I'm Only Sleeping: uses the bVI of the i, or the IV of the I, as pivot chord, this time.
+(0:21)
 - Ex: Cb, between Eb minor and Gb major.
 - (p.
 178) Roxanne, Watching the Detectives

 #### The special case of 'And I love her'

+- ✅ And I Love her
 - E major or C# minor??
 - And the final chord is a Picardy third, weird.